 If you’re into the British sound, don’t overlook this brilliant little mini amp head.
 It offers big volume and tone while remaining highly portable, and as far as fine control over sound shaping, this mini amp head is among the best.

-Friedman are well known in music circles for their tight, well controlled tones (as well as their huge price tags), so when we found out that they made the Friedman BE-Mini Head, a compact, solid state amp that was modeled after their fantastic BE-100, we had to give it a go.
+Friedman are well known in music circles for their tight, well-controlled tones (as well as their huge price tags).
+So when we found out that they made the Friedman BE-Mini Head, a compact, solid state amp that was modeled after their fantastic BE-100, we had to give it a go.

 Our biggest gripe with this amp was that the power cord was borderline flimsy.
 Considering how well made the BE-Mini is, we’d have liked to have seen a more substantial choice when it came to the power cord.

-Of course, with the gain set high and the volume cranked, we got room filling, gut punching crunch and beautiful overdriven tones.
+Of course, with the gain set high and the volume cranked, we got room-filling, gut-punching crunch and beautiful overdriven tones.

-Playing through the pedal board we were able to maintain the integrity of the FX without losing clarity.
-We got some great, ethereal tones with the chorus and reverb, and with the OD pedal cranked, the BE-Mini gave us big, nasty chugging sound that would be perfect for metal players.
+Playing through the pedal board, we were able to maintain the integrity of the FX without losing clarity.
+We got some great, ethereal tones with the chorus and reverb, and with the OD pedal cranked, the BE-Mini gave us a big, nasty chugging sound that would be perfect for metal players.

 Verdict: If you like the idea of a Marshall, but you want tighter tones and more clean headroom, the Friedman BE-Mini head is a great choice.
-It does cleans and crunch well, it’s lightweight and portable, and has enough power to gig when paired with the right rig.
+It does cleans and crunch well, it’s lightweight and portable, and it has enough power to gig when paired with the right rig.

 Size is mostly a factor for those who plan to take their mini amp head out and about with them, so be sure to think about your specific needs when making a decision.

-Another thing to consider is on board effects.
+Another thing to consider is onboard effects.
 If you’re looking to use a pedal board, you might be more interested in finding an amp with a ton of headroom to accommodate your signal chain.
 If you don’t have external effects, having at least some reverb as a feature on a mini amp head will help you to add texture to your tone.

-We had a blast trying out these mini amp heads – it was enlightening to see just how much power can be squeezed out of such small gear.
-To recap what we found, our top pick for a solid all rounder was the Bogner Ecstasy Mini.
-For players who want a great amp without having to spend too much, our best budget option, the Orange Micro Dark is a great choice.
-If you aren’t worried about budget and you’re just looking for the very best mini amp head on the market, look no further than our editor’s choice, the Mesa Boogie Mini Rectifier.
+We had a blast trying out these mini amp heads.
+It was enlightening to see just how much power can be squeezed out of such small gear.
+To recap what we found, our Top Pick for a solid all-rounder was the Bogner Ecstasy Mini.
+For players who want a great amp without having to spend too much, our best Budget Option the Orange Micro Dark is a great choice.
+If you aren’t worried about budget and you’re just looking for the very best mini amp head on the market, look no further than our Editor’s Choice, the Mesa Boogie Mini Rectifier.